MKLab-ITI/reveal-community-ranking/README.md

 * <code>sudo python main_vIntgrt_27.py MongoDB_hostIP collectionId timestamp_start timestamp_end visualization_hostIP visualizationModulePath sshUsername sshPassword</code>

 Please keep in mind that:
-a) If no MongoDB_hostIP is provided, then _localhost_ is used
+a) If no MongoDB_hostIP is provided, then _'localhost'_ is used
-b) If no dataCollection parameter is provided, then _testDataset_ is used and the demo will run.
+b) If no dataCollection parameter is provided, then _'testDataset'_ is used and the demo will run.
 c) If no timestamp_start/end parameters are provided, the whole dataCollection will be used.
 d) If no visualization_hostIP, sshUsername or sshPassword are provided, they will be manually requested.